strelprod/MachineLearning/README.md

 *If values are float type then: 1.23,4.35,5*

-Where x1, x2, ..., xn - input variables and y is output or target variabl
+Where x1, x2, ..., xn - input variables and y is output or target variable

 *You can download **data.txt** from **/example** folder to see how it look like*